ccxt/ccxt/wiki/Manual.md

 |HT |HECO |
 ```

-You may set the value of `exchange.withdraw ('USDT', 100, 'TVJ1fwyJ1a8JbtUxZ8Km95sDFN9jhLxJ2D', { 'network': 'TRX' })` in order to withdraw USDT on the tron chain, or 'BSC' to withdraw USDT on binance smart chain.
-In the table above BSC and BEP20 are equivalent aliases so it doesnt matter which one you use as they both will achieve the same effect.
+You may set the value of `exchange.withdraw ('USDT', 100, 'TVJ1fwyJ1a8JbtUxZ8Km95sDFN9jhLxJ2D', { 'network': 'TRX' })` in order to withdraw USDT on the TRON chain, or 'BSC' to withdraw USDT on Binance Smart Chain.
+In the table above BSC and BEP20 are equivalent aliases, so it doesn't matter which one you use as they both will achieve the same effect.

 ## Transactions